Get started with Straal

 When you make a payment or create an object in Straal, you should send an API Key in the header of an HTTP request as Basic Auth password, with the user left empty.
 See the usage in the API Reference.

 You'll also receive a Merchant ID (MID), which means that there will be an environment for processing your transactions set up in our system.
 Some Payment Gateways use an MID to identify the Merchant, but in Straal it's enough to use an API Key for this purpose.

-We'll set up a test environment for your API Key.
+We'll set up a test environment for your business.
 After it's done, you can begin testing various types of transactions.
 You can find test credit card numbers and IBANs in APIref: Testing resources.

 You can play with the sandbox, using cURL and your favourite programming language.
 This is the time to test your integration with Straal.
-After you're done, we will send you an API Key with production permissions.
+After you're done, we will create a production account for you.

 To enable payments on your website, you need to make a connection between your website and Straal.
 You can choose one of three ways: